ben-yeung/ben-b0t/README.md

 * ⚖️ Create polls, generate random numbers, flip a coin, ask an 8ball for guidance, find random cat gifs.

 ## 🆕 Discord Button Integration
-*  With the beta release of Discord buttons set to launch with d.js V13, embeds incorporating reactions for user input now looks a lot cleaner!
-*  Using [discord-buttons](https://www.npmjs.com/package/discord-buttons), many commands that once relied on reactions now have a spiffy new look with better funcitonality.
+*  [discord-buttons](https://www.npmjs.com/package/discord-buttons) is now deprecated along with Discord.js v12
+*  With Discord.js v13 buttons are now fully operational and implemented here!
 *  Instead of waiting for the bot to add reactions (embed pagination for example), these buttons can be instantly accessed and edited across several message edits!

-## 🆕 Slash Command Integration
+## 🆕 Slash Command Integration (WIP to merge to Discord v13)
 * The usage of slash commands and its integration over prefix commands stems from the ease of access for both the developer and the user.
 * This is especially noticeable for longer commands with multiple arguments where it is easy to mess up the order of inputs.
 * On the developer side, slash commands neatly organize and store arguments in a given order so developers do not have to parse raw input and decipher which inputs belong to a given argument.
 * As custom slash commands are still in beta, [WOKCommands](https://docs.wornoffkeys.com/commands/slash-commands) provides an awesome slash command handler to do the heavy lifting.

+### Items below are no longer an issue due to the v12 to v13 Discord.js update but patch-package is still very helpful
 * Do note that in order to get discord-buttons integration working smoothly I had to edit WOKCommands Slash Command handler source with this PR:
   * https://github.com/AlexzanderFlores/WOKCommands/pull/108/files
   * This essentially made the WOKCommands handler only parse interactions of type 2 to prevent crashing when using other types of interactions (i.e. `interaction.type == 2`)